 This will force the fluid in this space to escape to neighboring tissues.
 The result is that you will experience reduced flexibility, and the shock-absorbing abilities of the affected vertebrae will be greatly inhibited.

-However, when your body is inverted, the lower back is free from the load and the pressure is reduced.
-This will allow fluid to flow back into the space created, thereby increasing the nutrients in the discs and improving their shock-absorbing abilities.
+However, when your body is inverted, the lower back is free from the load, reducing pressure.
+This will allow fluid to flow back into the space created, increasing the discs’ nutrients and improving their shock-absorbing abilities.

 - Correct Misaligned Vertebrae